chobolife/study_english/chuck/Season_1/01 - Chuck Versus the Intersect.md

 - Hi, Harry.
 - Uh, look, we'll be back up and running in five minutes.
 - Five minutes?
-- Do you know what five minutes means in buy more dollars?
+- Do you know what five minutes means in Buy More dollars?
 - I didn't realize we had our own currency.
 - Look, I'm sorry about all the commotion.
 - We are not stock boys anymore, Chuck!